-PCS has read the eligibility criteria in the Prospectus/the Mortgage Sale Agreement.
+PCS has read the eligibility criteria in the Prospectus.

 As they are mandatory, they meet the "predetermined" requirement.

-As they are in the Prospectus/Mortgage Sale Agreement they meet the "documented" requirement.
-PCS has also concluded that they allow determination in each case and so meet the "clear" requirement.
+As they are in the Prospectus and in the Transfer Agreement, they meet the "documented" requirement.

+PCS has also concluded that the criteria allow determination, and so meet the "clear" requirement.